vishweshbankwar/DiagnosticSource6Preview_Activity/README.md

 # DiagnosticSource6Preview_Activity

-Latest preview version 6 of System.Diagnostic.DiagnosticSource has a functionality change when trying to create activity by passing invalid W3C Id for parent.
+Latest preview version 6 of System.Diagnostic.DiagnosticSource has a behavior change when trying to create activity by passing invalid W3C Id for parent.

-**Expected Behavior**:
+**Previous Behavior**:

 Activity is not created when starting activity by calling activitySource.StartActivity("TestActivity", ActivityKind.Client, "InvalidW3CIdParent").
 This behavior is expected to be same whether Activity.ForceDefaultIdFormat is set to True or False.

-**Actual Behavior**:
+**New Behavior**:

 Activity is created when starting activity by calling activitySource.StartActivity("TestActivity", ActivityKind.Client, "InvalidW3CIdParent") and setting Activity.ForceDefaultIdFormat to True.